ONSdigital/Statistical-Method-Specifications/Method_Spec_Template.md

 \< This section must contain:

-An Introduction to the methiod, describing the purpose of the method and an example of the sort of data it could be used on, the primary business use-case of the method, any other potential use-cases as well as any
+An Introduction to the method, describing the purpose of the method and an example of the sort of data it could be used on, the primary business use-case of the method, any other potential use-cases as well as any